USAID Science for Development Fellowships logo

 • Paid family/medical leave for the birth, adoption or foster of a new child, or family medical emergency

-• Relocation support of $4,500 if moving from more than 50 miles away
+• Relocation support of $4,500 (taxable) if moving from more than 50 miles away

 No. Science for Development Fellows will not be federal employees at USAID, and they will not receive U.S. government employee benefits.
 Fellows will hold the status of Institutional Support Contractors and will be employees of USmax Corporation – the contractor managing the Science for Development Fellowships on behalf of USAID – or employees of Social Solutions International, which is a subcontractor to USmax Corporation for the SDF program.